-One of the world’s largest barrier reef systems surrounds the Bahamas reef-and-cay sheltered waters, providing 100 miles of relaxed cruising in the relatively shallow safety of The Sea of Abaco.
-Once the home of swash buckling privateers, one of the world’s great cruising areas is found in the clear, reef-protected waters of the spectacular Abacos.
+One of the world’s most extensive barrier reef systems surrounds the Bahamas.
+Reef-and-cay sheltered waters provide 100 miles of relaxed cruising in the relatively shallow safety of The Sea of Abaco.
+Once the home of swashbuckling privateers, one of the world’s significant cruising areas are found in those clear waters.
 Easy air access from anywhere in North America makes this “the Caribbean that’s close to home.”
-But, dont be mistaken, visitors from all corners of the world come to find warm sun, the most beautiful turquoise waters and hundreds of secluded beaches of soft white sand.
+Visitors from across the world come to find warm sun, beautiful turquoise waters, and hundreds of secluded soft white sand beaches.

-Together, the Cays and Great Exuma - with its wide range of resorts and hotels that range from luxury amenities to basic fishing lodges – offer an amazing variety of vacation possibilities in the The Out Islands of The Bahamas.
-The Exumas are a 120 mile long island chain, within the chain of the Out Islands, and beginning at Great Exuma the Cays stretch to the north-east toward New Providence.
-The Cays are the most exotic of the Out Islands, a collection of tiny jewels set in the aquamarine and sapphire of the most beautiful water you’ve ever imagined.
+Together, the Cays and Great Exuma offer an amazing variety of vacation possibilities in The Out Islands of The Bahamas.
+A wide range of resorts and hotels are available from luxury amenities to basic fishing lodges.
+The Exumas are a 120-mile long island chain, within the chain of the Out Islands.
+Beginning at Great Exuma, the Cays stretch to the north-east toward New Providence.
+The Cays are the most exotic of the Out Islands, a collection of tiny jewels set in the aquamarine and sapphire waters.